Dynamic FTSS in Asynchronous Systems: the Case of Unison: Impossibility Results

-\end{enumerate} We consider the following scheduling scenario: in each step in $\epsilon_{a}^{0}$ is executed the least recently executed processor in the set of enabled processors.
+Assume now that the scheduling of $\epsilon_{a}^{0}$ satisfies the following property: at each step, the daemon chooses the processor that was last activated among enabled processors.
 Note that this scenario is compatible with a strongly fair scheduling.
-Let us study the following cases: